-Today's UV index in Cala d'Or, Spain will be up to 7.4, indicating a high level of sun exposure for the average person.
+Today's UV index in Cala d'Or, Spain will be up to 8.3, indicating a very high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Cala d'Or has a UV index that varies throughout the year, reaching high levels in summer months, often around 8 to 10, and lower levels in winter, usually between 2 and 4.
 The UV index peaks in June and July, reflecting intense sunlight during these months.